 In accordance with IAS 23 "Borrowing Costs," applicable interest costs are capitalized during the period that ballast water treatment systems and scrubbers for our vessels are constructed and installed.
-For the years ended December 31, 2022 and 2021, we capitalized interest expense for the respective vessels of \$0.2 million and \$0.2 million, respectively.
-The capitalization rate used to determine the amount of borrowing costs eligible for capitalization was 0.1% and 1.6% for each of the years ended December 31, 2022 and 2021, respectively.
+For the year ended December 31, 2022, we capitalized interest expense for the respective vessels of \$0.2 million.
+There was minimal capitalized interest expense for the year ended December 31, 2023.
+The capitalization rate used to determine the amount of borrowing costs eligible for capitalization was 0.1% for the year ended December 31, 2022.
 We cease capitalizing interest when the vessels reach the location and condition necessary to operate in the manner intended by management.

-There were no vessels under construction during the years ended December 31, 2022 and December 31, 2021.
+There were no vessels under construction during the years ended December 31, 2023 and December 31, 2022.